What is a toxic relationship with drama?

 The signs or red flags of an unhealthy relationship include;

 If you witness any sign of an unhealthy relationship, the time to leave is NOW.
-Don’t wait; with hope, believing things will change or get better.
+Don’t wait, hoping things will change or get better.

 Ignoring the red flags almost always contributes to a cycle of abuse that is difficult to escape out of fear.
 You must set healthy personal boundaries and leave asap before the drama and violence escalates.